 - Unfamiliarity with the Route.
 Some truck drivers travel across several states to get to their destination.
 They’re probably on roads that they’ve never been on before.
 If the route has blind turns, varying speed limits, or is under construction, the truck driver cannot anticipate these factors and they may contribute to an accident.

 When these accidents happen, it’s usually due to negligence.
 No matter what happened, the truck accident lawyers at Thomas Law Offices will find the guilty party and make sure they’re held accountable for their actions.

 - Traumatic Brain Injury (TBI).
 A head wound either from a sharp blow to the head or something penetrating the skull can cause brain bleeding and swelling.
 These injuries can cause permanent brain dysfunction, affecting a person’s cognitive and motor abilities.
 Issues with thinking, memory, concentration, and movement are all possible.
 If the brain injury is severe enough, someone could be in a coma or vegetative state.

 - Spinal Cord Injuries.
 A spinal injury can severely affect someone’s life.
 Depending on the injury site, the damage could be from the waist down or from the trunk down.
 The person could lose feeling and function below the injury site.
 If permanent paralysis occurs, the person will likely need special equipment to remain mobile and maintain a high quality of life.
 Medical devices can be expensive, which will add to the financial cost of the accident.

 - Facial Injuries.
 Facial fractures or eye injuries can be dangerous and potentially cause blindness.
 If the skull is fractured, bleeding or swelling could occur in the brain.

 The Reality of Truck Accident Injuries

-There may be much more to recovering from a catastrophic injury than waiting for them to heal.
+There may be much more to recovering from a catastrophic injury than waiting for it to heal.
 You may have to face an adjustment period where you get used to living with the injury.
 For example, you may be getting used to using a wheelchair or other kind of medical device to help you.
 This dramatic change can be a lot for one person to handle.

 A traumatic injury can leave more than physical scars as well.
 It’s common for people to develop psychological issues, such as depression, anxiety, or post-traumatic stress disorder.
 This could be from adjusting to a new lifestyle or from the shock of the crash itself.
 One may find that they are afraid of getting behind the wheel or thinking about anything that reminds them of the crash.